seeingnft/teia-/How-to-burn-🔥.md

-### **burn**

 1: _(verb)_ to "delete" your OBJKT

-OBJKTs cannot be "deleted".
-Transactions on the blockchain are irreversible, that's why you can't "delete" it, you can only send it to another wallet.
-The "burn" button sends the OBJKT to the burn wallet for you, or you can send it yourself from your wallet to the "burn wallet".
-The burn wallet is an wallet that nobody owns a key of.
+Transactions on the blockchain are irreversible, so you can't "delete" them.
+The "burn" button sends the OBJKT to the [burn address](https://tzkt.io/tz1burnburnburnburnburnburnburjAYjjX/operations/), or you can send it yourself using your wallet app.
+The burn address is an open address that nobody owns a key.

-***
+To burn an OBJKT:

-1. Make sure you are synced.
+1. Make sure you are wallet app is synced with Teia.
-2. Press the burn button (make sure you canceled the OBJKT first if its already swapped) In your wallet, the OBJKT should should up as being transferred to the burn wallet.
-![Please cancel swap prior to burn operation](https://i.ibb.co/c6x821J/sketch-1619101908825.png) **Important:** _You need to [cancel] the swap of the OBJKT so it can be available in your wallet when you are ready to burn it._
+2. Make sure you cancel the swap of the OBJKT so it can be available in your wallet when you are ready to burn it.
+![Please cancel swap prior to burn operation](https://i.ibb.co/c6x821J/sketch-1619101908825.png)
+3. Press the burn button.
+Your wallet app will prompt you to confirm the transaction.
+Once the transaction completes, your wallet app will show the OBJKT as transferred to the burn address.

-3. If the burn button is not working, you can send the OBJKT to a burn wallet address directly from your Tezos wallet.
+4. You can also send the OBJKT to a burn address directly from your Tezos wallet.
 The address is: `tz1burnburnburnburnburnburnburjAYjjX`.

-### **troubleshoot**
-**Important:** _If someone buys one of your editions, even if you burn the rest of them, the objkt won't disappear from your profile_
+**Note:** _If someone buys one of your editions, even if you burn the rest of them, the OBJKT won't disappear from your profile_
-***